Dependent Care Expense

 A current statement from a physician or psychologist indicating that the incapacitated adult requires supervision or personal care is needed to allow incapacitated adult care expenses.

-For CA, dependent child or incapacitated adult care expense amounts must be verified using documented or collateral contact verification before allowing the expense.
-(Participant statement verification is not allowable verification.)
+Dependent child or incapacitated adult care expense amounts must be verified using documented or collateral contact verification before allowing the expense.

-Verification that can be used for the expense amount includes the following:
+Verification that can be used for the expense amount includes, and is not limited to, any of the following:

 Name, address, and telephone number of the provider